phillipsk/python-youtube_project/README.md

 # YOUTUBE PROJECT
-Andrew Pacumio, Thanh Le, and Teddy Ta
+Team members: Andrew Pacumio, Thanh Le, and Teddy Ta

 **Purpose:**
 The original idea for this analysis was to answer a question that many people may ask: I have no idea but I want to create a Youtube